 [Creating gift cards and vouchers in Simply Book]

-Analyzing business performance
+Analyze business performance

 To know how well your company is performing, you’ll surely need an analytics tool that provides you with data on:

-payments by service and service provider
+- payments by service and service provider

 If you send promo materials to users via email or SMS, you might also consider a report on the results of email and SMS campaigns.

-In most cases, web apps for appointment scheduling come with their own custom analytics tools that are simpler to use than Google Analytics, which is quite difficult to set up.
+In most cases, web apps for appointment scheduling come with their own custom analytics tools and dashboards that are simpler to use than Google Analytics, which is quite difficult to set up.
 Below is an example of a report by Simply Book.

 [Statistics on service providers in Simply Book]